WANT TO KNOW ABOUT US.

 This project aims to bring a much-needed new school facility in the remote, mountainous community of Timo.
 The school will be attended by around 225 students between the ages of 3 and 15.
 The scope of work includes design of the school buildings, design of the latrine block, and overall site grading design.

 To date, preliminary earthworks have taken place, which included the construction of retaining walls around the perimeter of the site as well as levelling the ground surface.
 The next stage of works is the construction of the latrine block.
 Due to availability of funding, the design and construction of the latrine block will precede that of the school itself.
-The targeted completion date of the latrines construction is January 2020.

 Photo of the Retaining Walls Completed

 After undertaking a review of various toilet systems and assessing the site conditions of the IMPV School site, the ARUP team has concluded that double ventilated improved latrines (VIP) would be the most optimal proposal for this site.
 VIP latrines are a tried-and-tested method of providing sanitation in isolated areas.
 They have a proven track record of successful installation around the world.

 Double VIP latrines are comprised of two identical sealed pits, supported by stable foundations and covered with concrete slabs, and ventilation pipes that extend above the roof of the latrines to draw away unpleasant odors.
 They will be designed to handle seismic risk.

 The bottom of the latrine pits will be partially exposed to the soil underneath to allow for the flow of leachate from the contents of the pit to the soils.
 The site around the latrine block will also be graded in such a way as to divert as much rainwater as possible away from the latrines to limit the amount of water seeping into the pits.